Los Angeles Angels

 The bravado of the previous decade-plus slowly faded as the Angels seldom made headway in any pennant race to close out the century; the closest they came was in 1995, when they blew a 13-game lead late in the year and handed Seattle the AL West at season’s end in a tie-breaking contest.
 However, the nucleus of a better future began to take shape with the debuts of sluggers Tim Salmon, Jim Edmonds, Troy Glaus and Garret Anderson.
 Anaheim Stadium was reconfigured once again, this time rebuilt back to a baseball-only facility after the Rams left town.

 Mike Scioscia took over as the Angels’ manager in 2000 and quickly earned a reputation as one of the majors’ more esteemed pilot, embarking on their best run of success yet—earning six postseason trips in an eight-year stretch.
 Ironically, the one time the Angels entered the playoffs sans a divisional title—as a wild card in 2002—they surged through October and topped San Francisco in an exciting seven-game World Series for their first-ever championship.
-Off the field, new owner Arte Moreno sparked controversy by changing the team name to its unusual current calling of the Los Angeles Angels of Anaheim—enraging local politicos who believed Orange County was being given second-class treatment in the team’s brand.
+Off the field, new owner Arte Moreno sparked controversy by changing the team name to an unusual calling of the Los Angeles Angels of Anaheim—enraging local politicos who believed Orange County was being given second-class treatment in the team’s brand.

 Building off success, Moreno doubled down and bulked up the roster with big-time free agents Albert Pujols and Josh Hamilton—both of whom largely failed to live up to their whopping contracts, suggesting that their best baseball was behind them.
 Making up was the awe-inspiring emergence of super-center fielder Mike Trout, who swiftly asserted himself as one of the game’s all-time greats.
 But even with Trout, the Angels produced nothing more than mixed results throughout the decade.